Cabramatta railway station

-Cabramatta railway station is located on the Main South line, serving the Sydney suburb of Cabramatta.
-It is served by Sydney Trains T2 Inner West & Leppington, T3 Bankstown and T5 Cumberland line services.
+Cabramatta railway station is located on the Main Southern line, serving the Sydney suburb of Cabramatta.
+It is served by Sydney Trains' T2 Leppington & Inner West Line, T3 Liverpool & Inner West Line and T5 Cumberland line services.

 History

 Cabramatta station opened in 1870 on the Granville to Liverpool section of the Main South line.
 On 8 October 1924, Cabramatta line became a junction station when another branch of the Main South line opened from Sefton, joining the existing line just north of the station.

 In April 1996, the junction was upgraded from a low speed one with an 80 kph speed limit.
 To make the higher speeds possible, the track centres have been widened from 4 m at the platforms to about 12 m at the diamond crossing at the heart of the junction.
 Longer points were installed.

+The station received lifts as part of an easy access upgrade in 2004.

 As part of the Southern Sydney Freight Line project, a third line was built behind the eastern side of the station.
 Due to limited space, an overhead concourse was constructed to replace a building on platform 2.
 The new concourse opened in 2011, the line in December 2013.

-Platforms & services
+Platforms and services

 Transport links

-Transdev NSW operates one route to and from Cabramatta station:
+Transdev NSW operates one bus route via Cabramatta station, under contract to Transport for NSW: